 Qn.
 Sub.
-Answer Key / Value Point Scor Total
+Answer Key / Value Point \mathbf{Scor} Total

 No Qns e Score

 ANSWER ANY 8 QUESTIONS FROM 1to10

 1 (c) Adam Smith.
 1 1

 2 (b) Pen and ink.
 1 1

 3 (b) factors of Production.
 1 1

 4 (c) left to right 1 1

 5 (c) Reserve Bank of India.
 1 1

 6 (d) Current account 1 1

 7 (b) Cash Reserve Ratio 1 1

 8 (b) Price Support 1 1

 9 (d) GNP = GDP + Net factor Income from Abroad 1 1

 10 (b) Break even point 1 1

 Answer any 4 questions from 11 to 15

 11 Micro Individual unit, Partial equilibrium 1+1 2

 MacroAggregates, general equilibrium

 12 Large number of buyers and sellers 1

 Homogenous product 1 2

 13 Firms, households, government, external sector $\frac{1}{2} \times 4$ 2

 14 Goods used as an input for producing other goods are 1+1

 called Intermediate goods.
 Eg wood in a paper factory, 2

-15 Fees, fines and penalities 1+1 0
+15 Fees, fines and penalities 1+1

 2

-10 1 Answer any 4 questions from 16 to 20 1.1
+Answer any 4 questions from 16 to 20

 16 1 WHAT TO PRODUCE AND IN WHAT QUANTITIES?
-1+1 9

 Every society wants thousands of goods and services.
-Since +1 3

-resources are scarce, all these goods and services cannot be produced, so it

-has decided to what type goods are produced. .
-HOW TO PRODUCE:
+Since resources are scarce, all these goods and services cannot be produced, so it has decided to what type goods are produced.
+HOW TO PRODUCE: 1+1 +1 3

-It is the problem related with the technique of

 production.
-There are two techniques of production Labour intensive

-and Capital intensive.
+There are two techniques of production Labour intensive and Capital intensive.
 Labour intensive is a production technique, which uses more amount of labour and less amount of capital.
 Capital intensive

-l uses more amount of fabour and less amount of capital.
-Capital intensive

 is a production technique, which uses more amount of capital and less amount of labour.
 FOR WHOM TO PRODUCE: It is the problem related with distribution.
 It means distribution of output among the factors of production.
 This is called functional distribution.
 17 If other things remaining same, price of a commodity increases its quantity demanded will Decreases and vice versa.
 This inverse relationship between price and quantity is called Las of Demand.
 11⁄2× 2 3 18 The situation in which market demand is higher than market Supply at a given price is called excess demand.
-The situation in which market Supply is higher than market Demand at a given price is called excess Supply. $\frac{1\frac{1}{2}\times}{2}$ 3 19 A Spending Goods and Services B Firms Households Factor Payments C Factor Services D 3 3 20 Ex ante investment is what the investors plan or intends to invest at different levels of income in the economy.
-Ex Post investment is what the investors really invest at different levels of income in the economy. $\frac{1\frac{1}{2}}{2}$ 3 Answer any 4 questions from 21 to 25 21 A consumer is said to be in equilibrium when he attains maximum satisfaction from his limited in some At 2 4 limited income.
+The situation in which market Supply is higher than market Demand at a given price is called excess Supply.
+11⁄2× 2 3 19 A Spending Goods and Services B Firms Households Factor Payments C Factor Services D 3 3 20 Ex ante investment is what the investors plan or intends to invest at different levels of income in the economy.
+Ex Post investment is what the investors really invest at different levels of income in the economy. $1\frac{1}{2} \times 2$ 3 Answer any 4 questions from 21 to 25 21 A consumer is said to be in equilibrium when he attains maximum satisfaction from his 2 4 limited income.
 At consumer's equilibrium Indifference curve should be tangent to the budget line and the slope of the indifference curve is equal 2